 The inscription on the west face reads: PIVS VI PONT MAX / OBELISCVM /REGIS SESOSTRIDIS A C CAESARE AVGVSTO / HORARVM INDICEM / IN CAMPO STATVTVM / QVEM IGNIS VI / ET TEMPORVM VETVSTATE / CORRUPTVM / BENEDICTVS XIIII P M / EX AGGESTA HVMO AMOLITVS / RELIQVERAT / SQVALORE DETERSO / CVLTVQVE ADDITO / VRBI CAELOQVE RESTITVIT / ANNO M DCC XCII / SACRI PRINCIPATVS EIUS XVIII.
 (Pius VI, Pontifex Maximus, after the removal of dirt and the addition of ornament, restored to the city and to heaven the obelisk of King Sesostris, set up in the campus by Gaius Caesar Augustus as a marker of the hours, and which damaged by fire and the long flight of time, Benedict XIV, Pontifex Maximus, having removed it from the earth, in the year 1792, the eighteenth of his sacred pontificate.)

 The inscription on the east face reads: QVAE CELERES OLIM SIGNABAT PYRAMIS HORAS / FRACTA DEHINC LAPSV SPRETA IACEBAT HVMO / ANTIQVVM RENOVATA DECVS NVNC FRONTE SVPERBA / DINVMERAT SEXTI TEMPORA FAVSTA PII.
-(The pyramid that once marked the swift hours, thereafter lay neglected on the ground, broken in its fall, its former beauty renewed, now with proud appearance, it counts off the happy hours of Pius VI.)
+(The pyramid that once marked the swift hours, thereafter lay neglected on the ground, broken in its fall, its former beauty renewed, now with proud appearance it counts off the happy hours of Pius the Sixth.)